Care service manager

 people who are at the end of their life

-As the registered manager, you’d make sure that the service is of good quality and meets National Care Standards.
-The standards ensure people are cared for with dignity, respect and compassion.
+It'll be your responsibility to provide a high quality service that meets National Care Standards.
+These standards make sure people are cared for with dignity, respect and compassion.

-be responsible for promoting the rights of people using the service, and safeguarding them against harm
+promoting the rights of people using the service and safeguarding them against harm

-create opportunities for people using the service to contribute to the local community and access local services
+helping people using the service contribute to the local community and access local support

 Explore more information about this job